lyubogankov/webscraper-lightningtalk/README.md

 ### Python:
 - research minimum python version
 - what are the requirements (package version wise)?  can I make a requirements.txt?
-- clean up the `scrape.py` script, remove the big multiline string at the bottom

-- make the scraper work with the new table layout
-- make the scraper "combine" results from the same y-height
-    - make a function that consumes the results list and puts the words into "rows", need a heuristic for row separation

 ### Slides
-- Finish last several
-- Add animations
-    - Edit on windows laptop??
-    - Turn into GIFs
 - After I have a final draft, export as PDF and put into repo

 ### Update README -- document tips/tricks/warnings nicely (draft below)